Another work in progress; any thoughts/feedback

 non-enzymatic peroxidation (vs. 15-LOXs), although triglyceride PUFAs were not

-oxidised indicating some specificity 52.
+oxidised indicating some specificity 55.

 In several earlier studies 13-HODE stereoisomer ratios were consistent with

-aortic lesions from early to late-stage disease found accumulation of
+lipoprotein-containing fractions of human aortic lesions from early to

-cholesterol (AHA types II–III) and CEs (types IV–V) preceded their major
+late-stage disease found accumulation of cholesterol (AHA types II–III) and CEs

-oxidised derivatives (i.e. 27-hydroxycholesterol and CE hydro(pero)xides, respectively),
+27-hydroxycholesterol and CE hydro(pero)xides, respectively), while

 whole aortic lesions included tocopherol oxidation products and implicated